spacebanana420/Kerolauncher/README.md

 # How to use
 Download kerolauncher.rb and (if you haven't yet) install Ruby on your system.
 Kerolauncher is an interpreted program so it requires the Ruby interpreter to work.

+If you are on Linux/MacOS/BSD/etc, you also require wine to play and optionally Lutris to integrate the launcher with Lutris

 Open kerolauncher.rb and explore the configuration settings, this setup is required

 After everything is configured, you can execute the launcher from a terminal with ```ruby kerolauncher.rb```